EvitcaStudio/DiscordLinked/README.md

 window.DiscordUser | DiscordUser `JavaScript`
 DiscordUser `VyScript`

+window.DiscordHandler | DiscordHandler `JavaScript`
+DiscordHandler `VyScript`

 ## API

+### DiscordHandler
+   - `description`: An instanced object that handles the authentication process of a discord user

+### DiscordUser
+   - `description`: An instanced object that holds all data related to the authenticated discord user

+###  DiscordHandler.login()
+   - `description`: Callable API to start the authentication process of a discord user  (If using `AUTO_AUTH` this is already called for you)

 ###  DiscordUser.getID()
    - `returns`: Returns the id of the logged in discord user